 My pregnancy with my son was relatively uneventful.
 I had hyperemesis (a severe form of morning sickness) that required medication and a few trips to the hospital for IV fluids.
 I had very few non-routine office visits during that pregnancy, but I still developed a good relationship with my nurse midwife.
 She came into the hospital on her day off to deliver my son.
 When I had a hemorrhage following his delivery, she helped to keep me calm and my faith in her never wavered.
 I can even laugh that she managed to lose a suture needle post delivery and they had to x-ray me to look for it; the needle disappeared in the process of trying to stop my hemorrhage.

 I never anticipated the complications that would arise with my second pregnancy, so I put little forethought into how a nurse midwife would handle them.
 One of the most important questions that anyone considering using a nurse midwife should consider is: who will handle your care in the event that complications arise?
 Depending on where you live and the hospital that the nurse midwife is affiliated with, the vast majority of important healthcare decisions may be made by a physician that you have no familiarity with and vice versa.
+Luckily the complications weren’t more severe, because if there was any injury to the baby, I may have had to have sought legal advice on birth injury claims from a lawyer with expertise in that area.

 I ultimately chose a certified nurse midwife clinic to handle my care and we drove nearly 1.5 hours each way to their practice.
 I appreciated that they were a small stand-alone nurse midwife practice with only two CNM’s (Certified Nurse Midwife) and a nurse practitioner.
 Since CNM’s can’t perform procedures such as caesarean sections should the emergent need arise, they require having some affiliation with an obstetrician or obstetric practice.
 When I became a patient there, the clinic maintained affiliation was with a small OB group who also delivered at the birthing center across the street from their office.